Dinujaya-Sandaruwan/internship-management-system/.trae/rules/project_rules.md

 pageStyles folder has all the style files need to style pages like \_home.scss and \_index.scss You have to read the previous code before writing any new code.
 The site design should be consistent.ss
+When I say to to commit my previous changes.
+The first thing you need to do is read my previous commit messages (like last 10) to get an ideas about my committing pattern.
+Then you can do as much as commits you need to add all changes to git.